OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-01.md

 ## Ephesians 1:2

-Grace and peace to you from God our Father, and the Lord Jesus Christ.
+Grace to you and peace from God our Father, and our Lord Jesus Christ.

 ## Ephesians 1:3